amani2409/ESA3_PyGame_RescueBunnies/README.md

 # Rescue Bunnies
-Rescue Bunnies is a small 2D indie game.
-You are playing a bunny who needs to catch all the bunnies in the level within a given time and bring them to their house.
+Rescue Bunnies is a small 2D indigame.
+You are playing a bunny who needs to catch all the bunnies in the level within a given time and bring them to there house.
-You can only catch one bunny at a time.
+You can only catch one bunny.
-If you are faster, you will get a better score.
+If you are faster you will get a better score.

 ## Requirements
 - Python 3.x